LPGhatguy/luajit-request/README.md

 ![shield_prerelease_version]
 ![shield_dev_version]

 A simple HTTP(S) request module in pure LuaJIT.
-Requires libcurl binaries with SSL support, which can be obtained from the curl website.
-Alternatively, you can download them from the GitHub releases section.
+Requires libcurl binaries with SSL support, which come preinstalled on OS X and many Linux distributions.
+On Windows, binaries can be obtained from distribution sites like [this one (look for "CURL" in the sidebar)](http://www.paehl.com/open_source/)

 ## Usage